 High Horse (South) is what I consider an opinion song, telling it like it is about an issue we all face.
 Everyone knows at least one person who need to be taken down a peg, but can’t say anything without ruining Christmas dinner and somehow ending up looking like the bad guy.
 Listen to this song and know that you aren’t alone in that struggle.
 It says what we all want to say about this age of “social media activism”.
 Sharing someone else’s outrage or trending hashtag isn’t doing anything except adding to the negativity.
 If you want attention that badly, earn it.
 If you want a better world, do something to make it that way.

-It would be a Stephen Kellogg album without a song about one of his girls.
+It wouldn’t be a Stephen Kellogg album without a song about one of his girls.
 Greta Girl (North) skates along the fine line between personal detail and relatability.
 It echoes sentiments that many fathers feel toward their daughters but it undeniably written for just one.

 I’ve been thinking of Galaxy (East) as the mainstream single.
 The song that a record exec would latch on to and want the entire album to sound like.
 While it’s a refreshing change of pace, I don’t think I’d like a dozen or more in the same style, and that definitely wouldn’t seem like a Stephen Kellogg album.
 It has the hook and obligatory metaphor, though this one goes a bit beyond.
 You’re not just his moon and stars, you’re an entire galaxy and that is a lot to live up to.